14 February 2026

 Dear Carol,

 Your note with your photo make my day.
 Thank you for leading the way with your technical mastery of slug testing.
-And a "big" thank you for your creative naming of the "Big Big H(o)mer" for the solid slug that displaces 24 inches of water vs. "Little Big H(o)mer" for the solid slug that displaces 12 inches of water!
+And you get the credit and a "big" thank you for your creative naming of the "Big Big H(o)mer" for the solid slug that displaces 24 inches of water vs. "Little Big H(o)mer" for the solid slug that displaces 12 inches of water!
 Brilliant creativity!

 -Dan Kelleher